Skip to main content

 Frequently Asked Questions

-Can two-way radios be used in lead-lined X-ray rooms?
+Can two-way radios work through lead-lined X-ray rooms?

 Are two-way radios HIPAA compliant?